apiato/documentation/docs/optional-components/notifications.md

 ### Definition {#definition}

-Notifications allows you to inform the user about a state changes in your application.
+Notifications allow you to inform the user about a state changes in your application.

 The Laravel notifications supports sending notifications across a variety channels (mail, SMS, Slack, Database...).